 4. Describe your remote work policy and expectations

 Most companies that hire remote staff will have a remote work policy.
-You may want to reference and link to it in your job descriptions to show applicants what to expect.
+So, you may want to reference and link to it in your job descriptions to show applicants what to expect.

 Here are 3 relevant things to point out for remote roles: